 By Blaine Weber

-Blaine is a passionate evangelist for urban living and the design and development of high-rise residential and mixed-use towers, and he is a published author of numerous local and national articles on the subject.
-His passion for re-invention is nourished by incessant participation in many forums for innovation and ideas.
+Blaine is a passionate evangelist for urban living and the design and development of high-rise residential and mixed-use towers.
+He is a published author of numerous local and national articles on the subject.
+Blaine’s passion for re-invention is nourished by incessant participation in many forums for innovation and ideas.
 In 2006, Seattle Magazine selected Mr. Weber as: “One of 18 City Shapers, key players that are creating a new Emerald City”.